 - ½ carrot, grated

-Step #1: In a jar or bowl, combine the oats, chia seeds, almond milk or milk of choice, cinnamon, nutmeg, and sweetener of choice, if using.
-Stir to combine and place in the fridge for 30 minutes or overnight to soak.
+Step #1: In a jar, add the oats, chia seeds, oat milk, cinnamon, nutmeg, protein powder, and pure maple syrup.
+Stir and place in the fridge overnight.

 #6 Greek Yogurt to Make a Parfait

 If you incorporated healthy holiday swaps into your holiday recipes, chances are you have Greek yogurt on hand.
 With about 20g of protein per cup, Greek yogurt makes a healthy meal any time of the day.
 Of course, breakfast is our favorite!
 Smear it on your bagel in place of cream cheese, add it to your smoothie or bowl of oats, use it as a baking replacement for high-fat foods, or make a parfait.
 You really can’t go wrong with this protein-packed breakfast canvas.

 If you have leftover cranberry sauce from your holiday feast, try this Greek yogurt cranberry parfait for a delicious breakfast made with leftovers.
 And if you want to keep it dairy-free, this recipe can be easily modified!
 Simply swap the Greek yogurt for a creamy plant-based alternative like Kite Hill Greek-style yogurt, or a thicker coconut-based yogurt such as Culina or Cocojune.

 - 1 cup plain or vanilla nonfat Greek yogurt